isomerpages/moe-dunmansec/_our-contacts/Financial Assistance.md

 **Note:**
-1. If your child is a ComCare recipient, you do not need to submit the application form for MOE FAS as MOE FAS will be auto granted to ComCare beneficiaries.
-2. School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.
+i.
+If your child is a ComCare recipient, you do not need to submit the application form for MOE FAS as MOE FAS will be auto granted to ComCare beneficiaries. ii.
+School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.
-3. Please get ready all softcopy supporting documents to be prepared in advance.
+iii.
+Please get ready all softcopy supporting documents to be prepared in advance.

 **School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.**